containers/podman/install.md

 ```

 If not, please update the kernel.
-For Manjaro Linux the instructions could be found here:
+For Manjaro Linux the instructions can be found here:
 https://wiki.manjaro.org/index.php/Manjaro_Kernels

 After that enable user namespaces: